edgurgel/httpehaviour/README.md

 ## But why not HTTPoison?

-HTTPehaviour does not provide a clean way of overriding steps of the HTTP request.
+HTTPoison does not provide a clean way of overriding steps of the HTTP request.
 This project is an attempt to fix this.

 ## Installation